o7-Fire/Achievements/README.md

 - [x] manage to stall tk server for 4 hour by spawning 20k reaper
 # General

-- [x] infiltrating foreign government program
+- [x] infiltrating foreign government program with zoom, google meet, etc
 - managed to crash a website
 - [x] managed to barely create Battleye emulation on client side
 - made an effective ddos tool